-This collective artwork was conceived with a double purpose: recalling on the one hand the historically open, diverse and cosmopolitan spirit of the Mediterranean; and on the other hand, drawing attention to the appalling number of people who died in the attempt to cross the Mediterranean to reach European shores: 5,143 in 2016 – year when the project was first carried out.
-Deaths reach 3,116 in 2017 and 1,511 feared drowned so far in 2018.
+This collective artwork was conceived with a double purpose: recalling the historically open, cosmopolitan spirit of the Mediterranean and drawing attention to the appalling number of people who died while attempting Mediterranean crossings: more then 5,000 in 2016 – year when the project was first carried out.
+Over 20,000 people lost their lives since 2014 (Source: IOM)

 Copyright © 2016-2018 MarePlurale - All Rights Reserved.